-Her artistic practice uses photography and installations around our relationship with plants, especially edible plants, at the most intimate level: the admiration, love, destruction or dysfunction.
+Her artistic practice uses fine art photography and installations to contemplate about our relationship with plants, especially edible plants, at the most intimate level of human society: the admiration, love, destruction or dysfunction.

 Her large-scale installations are known for their experiential and sensorial qualities, where she immerses the visitor into living the story using visuals, touch, sounds, scent and sometimes even food & drinks.
 By exploring different aspects of botanicals through interactive and immersive art experiences, we discover new connections with nature, our senses, ourselves and each other.

 Her last exhibition was "Treasure Island' at National Museum of Singapore, which through an interactive botanical wall and a 24-panel visual artwork titled "Nothing on Earth grows in Heaven, Maybe" explores 88 botanicals inspired by William Farquhar and Nathaniel Wallich, pioneering naturalists from the early colonial days of South and Southeast Asia.

 In 2016, she was the initiator of the "GastroGeography of Singapore" exhibition, a Singapore Biennale 2016 parallel project, together with other artists, botanists, biologists and several volunteers.
 Through two interactive exhibitions at WOWhaus and Fort Canning, GastroGeography questioned the status of belonging in an urbanized environment.